 NYU Libraries is an essential source of online course content, with licenses to more than 1.1 million ebooks, 121,000 journals, and 1,000 databases that contain articles, images, video, audio, data, and more.
 Take advantage of these licenses to assemble a reading list in NYU Classes that links students directly to content.
 Subject librarians are available to help locate and select licensed material relevant to your course.

 Examples of ebooks available via NYU Libraries licenses:

 There are 5 search tools for finding ebooks.
-If you don't find your book in one tool, try another:
+It's best to start by using the "Books & More" tab.
+If you don't find your book there, try another tool:

 Note: Textbooks are not abundant in NYU Libraries' collections, but some of our ebook subscriptions include textbook publishers, for example Brill, Cambridge, Ebook Central, Knovel, Oxford, Palgrave, Routledge, Springer, and Wiley.

 Above screenshot demonstrates where to find filters for ebook collections and for specific filters on the NYU Libraries Databases A-Z webpage.
 In the dropdown bucket labeled "All Database Types," there is an option for "Ebook collections."
 Beside that dropdown bucket, there is another dropdown labeled "All Publishers," from which you may choose a specific publisher.

 Examples of videos available via NYU Libraries licenses: